raspberrypilearning/durham-quiz/en/quiz1/question_18.md

 legend: Question 18 of 24
 ---

-Some Python code checks the speed of a car.
+This Python code checks the speed of a car.

-A variable called `speed` has the number `30` stored in it.

-What would be displayed when this code runs?

 --- code ---
 ---